koknat/callGraph/README.md

     Usage:
         callGraph  <files>  <options>

-        If the script calls helper modules, and want the call graph to display the modules' functions, list the modules explicitly on the command line: callGraph script.pl path/moduleA.pm path/moduleB.pm
+        If the script calls helper modules, and you want the call graph to display the modules' functions, list the modules explicitly on the command line: callGraph script.pl path/moduleA.pm path/moduleB.pm